yu0bab/vxsacademy-course-s-/11 - Special-Processing.js-stuff.md

 ```

 # Special variables
-Just like how there's special functions like draw and mousePressed, there's also special variables!
-Here's
+Just like how there's special functions like draw and mousePressed, there's also special variables! mouseX and mouseY will give you the x and y positions of the cursor.
+Pretty fun to mess around with.